Humanized/yii2-user/README.md

 Other than providing the stock functionality, a lot has been made configurable:
 - Email-based login by default, over storage of a username/email combination
-- Graceful handling of account status codesS
+- Graceful handling of (optional) account status codes

 A next goal deals with the implementation of some missing core user account functionality: